 July 10 @ 11:00 am - July 12 @ 8:00 pm

-Travel from Toronto by bus and canoe to a hidden Muskoka waterfall for an intimate music gathering, swimming, and real connection in nature.
-Your ticket includes transport, canoes, yummy meals, sweet music, perfect sound, and more.
+Boreal is a one-of-a-kind, all-inclusive canoe trip with a twist!
+We travel from Toronto by bus and canoe to a hidden waterfall for an intimate gathering, swimming, and real connection in nature.
+Our trip includes transport, canoes, meals, performers, and more.

 Our destination is part of the Canadian Shield, the oldest rock on the face of Earth.
 It is an undeveloped hardwood forest with rocky shores on the river’s edge, waterfalls, and rapids.